Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 TPS High Scholars

-• 24 college credits (Freshman Comp 1 and 2, World Lit 1 and 2, Western History 1 and 2, Contemporary History, Art Appreciation)
+- 24 college credits from Belhaven University – Freshman Comp 1 and 2, World Lit 1 and 2, Western History 1 and 2, Contemporary History, Art Appreciation.

-• Six high school credits (Western Lit and Comp 1, Western Lit and Comp 2, Western History, Contemporary World History, Art History, Western Worldviews)
+- Six high school course credits from TPS – Western Lit (2 courses), Western History, Contemporary World History, Western Worldviews, Art History

-• Content integration allows for considerably lower total workload than each subject taken separately
+- Content integration allows for lower total workload than each subject taken separately.

 Course Catalog